Mnv17/Todo-App/README.md

 ## The project is not Deploying that's why i have given the instructions to clone the repo.

-# Demo Todo App with Next.js 14, Supabse, and Drizzle ORM
+# Demo Todo App with Next.js 14, Supabse, Drizzle ORM and MaterialUI

 Explore the capabilities of Next.js 14 through our demo repository showcasing a simple todo app.
 Dive into server actions and leverage Drizzle ORM integration